Djamaa el Djazaïr: History

 The project to provide the capital Algiers with a grand mosque was presented as an initiative of the former Algerian president Abdelaziz Bouteflika to mark his presidential mandates.

-The German consortium that designed Djamaâ El Djazaïr consisted of two architectural firms named "KSP Jürgen Engel Architekten" and "Krebs und Kiefer" until 2016.
+The German consortium that designed the Djamaa el Djazaïr consisted of architectural firms KSP Jürgen Engel Architekten and Krebs und Kiefer until 2016.
 This German consortium won the international architectural competition for the project in January 2008, and the contract was signed in July 2008 for the execution in the presence of the German Chancellor Angela Merkel.

-The commission included general design and execution studies for all disciplines, as well as monitoring and control of the construction works of Djamaâ El Djazaïr.
+The commission included general design and execution studies for all disciplines, as well as monitoring and control of the construction works of the Djamaa el Djazaïr.
 The design team consisted of over 100 architects and engineers.
 In 2007, the engineering and construction company Dessau-Soprin obtained the project management contract.

-The Chinese company China State Construction Engineering (CSCEC) was tasked with the construction of the Mosque El Djazaïr.
+The Chinese company China State Construction Engineering (CSCEC) was tasked with the construction of the Djamaa el Djazaïr.
 The first concrete foundation casting operations began on 16 August 2012, after a launching ceremony.
 The construction was expected to create 17,000 jobs, with 10,000 workers from China and 7,000 from Algeria.

 The French engineering firm Socotec later joined the project.
 The French consulting firm Egis oversaw the construction from February 2016 to verify the additional plans provided by CSCEC.

-The Djamaâ El Djazaïr was financed by the Algerian state with an initial budget of one billion euros (approximately billion).
+Djamaa el Djazaïr was financed by the Algerian state with an initial budget of one billion euros (approximately billion).
 The official cost of the mosque was $898 million.
 The construction took seven years.

 The construction was criticized for its monumental aspect and its expensive costs.
 Despite some criticisms, the inauguration and the first prayer inside the mosque attracted a large crowd of Algerian faithful.